Show All Answers

 District Court 05-2-21Judge Maureen McGraw-Desmet295 Millers Run RoadSouth Fayette, PA 15017Phone: 412-221-3353

 They can also be paid by mail or in person at the South Fayette Township Police Department, 515 Millers Run Road, South Fayette PA 15064, between the hours of 8 a.m. and 4:30 p.m.
 Monday through Friday.

-If you want to file a late-reported or a hit-and-run accident, you must bring your vehicle to the police station.
-The police department will make a complaint only that you have reported this incident or accident.
+If you want to file a late-reported or a hit-and-run accident, you must call 911 to request an officer and then bring your vehicle to the police station.
+The police department will make a complaint only that you have reported the incident or accident.

 Under certain circumstances, Pennsylvania crime victims may receive compensation.
 For more information, visit the Victims' Compensation Assistance Program website.